MelB-24/pet-sitting-app/README.md

 ## Description of your marketplace app (website), including:
 - Purpose

-The purpose of my website is to allow a person who would like to pet sit dogs sign up to the site to make it very easy for them to find clients.
+The purpose of my website is to allow a person who would like to pet sit dogs, sign up to the site to make it very easy for them to find clients.
 Owners of dogs can also sign up on the website to easily find sitters in their area to send their dogs to.

 - Functionality / features